 When deciding the type of condo insurance you require and the value to be covered, it’s worth speaking to your condo association to understand the level of protection you are afforded under their specific master policy.
 Even better?
 Request a copy of the condominium bylaws and master policy to make sure you’re only purchasing the insurance you need and that you’re not under-insuring your property.

-At Kin, we encourage homeowners (and condo owners) to learn about their insurance.
+We encourage homeowners (and condo owners) to learn about their insurance.
 The more you understand about your insurance, the better you can protect your property.
-If you live in Florida, contact us for a quick condo insurance quote today.